john-smilga/html-css-course-v2/03-css-tutorial/12-display-project/README.md

 - select .title-underline, add height, width, background, place in the center, add margin in the bottom

 - select section center, add width (90vw), max-width (1170px), place in the center

+#### Questions

+- Why section title in a seperate div?
+- Why 90vw and 1170px?
+- The purpose of section-center
+- Examples